The Simpsons season 20

-The twentieth season of the American animated television series The Simpsons aired on Fox from September 28, 2008, to May 17, 2009.
+The twentieth season of the American animated sitcom The Simpsons aired on Fox between September 28, 2008 and May 17, 2009.
+The season was produced by Gracie Films and 20th Century Fox Television.
+The showrunner for the season was Al Jean.
 With this season, the show tied Gunsmoke as the longest-running American primetime television series in terms of total number of seasons.
 The season was released on Blu-ray on January 12, 2010, making this the first season to be released on Blu-ray as well as the only one to contain both 16:9 widescreen and high-definition episodes.
 It was released on DVD in Region 1 on January 12, 2010, and in Region 4 on January 20, 2010.
 The season was only released on DVD in Region 2 on September 17, 2010, in a few areas.